 Energy Efficiency Standard for Social Housing

-The Energy Efficiency Standard for Social Housing (EESSH) and now EESSH2, set the minimum energy efficiency level that we must make sure all our houses and flats meet by December 2020 and then also by 2032.
-This standard is set by the Scottish Government.
+The Energy Efficiency Standard for Social Housing (EESSH and EESSH2) set the minimum energy efficiency level that we must make sure all our houses and flats meet in stages up to 2032.
+It is set by the Scottish Government.

 There are different energy efficiency measures we can install in our homes.
 It is important to choose the right ones for each property.